 - Category 4: Blocks 92 to 97% of light; if you're looking for the most light-blocking sunglasses, lenses in this range allow the least amount of light through.

 Although not every product listed here indicates its lens categories, I thoroughly researched to ensure that all pairs hit the sweet spot for light transmission (or lack thereof).
-From serious wraparound shades with Category 4 lenses to extra dark pairs of fashionable sunglasses, there's a pair for you below.
+From serious wraparounds with category 4 lenses to extra dark pairs of fashionable shades, scroll down for the best sunglasses for light-sensitive eyes.

 1. Some Industrial-Strength Sunglasses For When Substance Beats Style